 Soooo how do you know if you spent more than you made?
 (Sorry guys.
 Don’t worry…I’m not going to make you feel bad anymore.
 I’m just glad you’re here now, and we can FIX THIS!
 If you haven’t read it already, here’s the link to get you “on track” with tracking your finances…You Need to Track Your Finances (Like a Business)…and You Hate It…Now What?!?)

 OK, So What Does Your Itemized Budget Look Like, Joe?

 Well here ya go!
 Below is my current budget and budget categories.
-It basically looks like what you will find in that Budget Template Google Sheets Masterpiece I mentioned.
+It basically looks like what you will find in that Budget Template Google Sheet included in my free budgeting course.

 FYI…A year ago, my family and I moved across the country from Los Angeles, CA to Dunedin, FL.
 We did this largely to reduce our living expenses so we could spend more time with our son.
 Believe it or not, this current budget is 60% less than our last LA budget.
 Kinda insane.

 How Did You Determine the Main Itemized Budget Categories?